Anam0x/Obsidian-Tradecraft-Documentation-Structure/Adversary Simulation Field Manual/03 - Content/Steal or Forge Kerberos Tickets - Kerberoasting (T1558.003).md

 ***
 ## Overview

-> ⚠️ **Note:** The content in this page is directly adapted from the [MITRE ATT&CK](https://attack.mitre.org/techniques/T1558/003/) framework for personal reference.
+> ℹ️ **Note:** The content in this page is directly adapted from the [MITRE ATT&CK](https://attack.mitre.org/techniques/T1558/003/) framework for personal reference.
 Please consult the original MITRE ATT&CK entry for the most up-to-date and complete information.

 Adversaries may abuse a valid Kerberos ticket-granting ticket (TGT) or sniff network traffic to obtain a ticket-granting service (TGS) ticket that may be vulnerable to [Brute Force](https://attack.mitre.org/techniques/T1110)[^1][^2].